 Radiologist: Doctors who specialize in diagnosing and treating diseases and injuries using medical imaging techniques, such as X-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET), and ultrasound.

-Remission: When the cancer has gotten smaller, is gone, or is under control.
+Remission: When cancer has gotten smaller, is gone, or is under control.
 Partial remission means that the cancer is still there, but the tumor is smaller or there is less cancer throughout the body.
 Complete remission means doctors cannot find any signs of cancer in the body.

 Survivorship care plan: A complete record of a cancer patient’s cancer history, treatments given, the need for future checkups and cancer tests, possible long-term effects of the treatment, and ideas for staying healthy.
 The plan needs to identify the health care providers that were responsible for care.